 As the new Strategic Plan was being prepared, evaluation of the previous plan, the Five-Year Strategic Plan for 2018-2023, showed varied results.
 As noted within many of our prior CAPER reports, the COVID-19 pandemic altered the outcomes we had planned.
 A further look shows the strongest successes were in activities that helped provide or maintain housing for low- and moderate-income households.
 Activities that helped first-time homebuyers responded to the difficult economy by slowing but then stabilized.
-Activities aimed at stabilizing or improving neighborhood living environments achieved planned expected results and included assisting with food insecurity by supporting Community CROPS, improving parks in low- and moderate- income neighborhoods, and sidewalk improvements/streetscape also in low-mod neighborhoods.
+Activities aimed at stabilizing or improving neighborhood living environments achieved planned expected results and included assisting with food insecurity by supporting Community CROPS, improving parks in low- and moderate- income neighborhoods, installing rain gardens at a local nonprofit, and sidewalk improvements/streetscape also in low-mod neighborhoods.
 A few activities were revised mid-plan period, to improve effectiveness.